 Dear UMBC Community Members,

-Knowing that spring break is often a time of travel, please note that UMBC is prohibiting university-related travel to any country that is under a CDC Risk Assessment Level 1, 2, or 3 related to COVID-19.
+Before traveling for spring break, please be sure you are aware of the risks of travel during this time.
+Please note that UMBC is prohibiting university-related travel to any country that is under a CDC Risk Assessment Level 1, 2, or 3 related to COVID-19.
 We also strongly advise against any international travel, independent of CDC levels.
 Non-essential national travel is also not advised.